WarrenTheRabbit/reposleuth/README.md

 ##### What I was doing

-Until very recently, I haven't been doing 'learning to program' in a way that satisfies my needs.
-I've been avoiding getting involved.
-I've been avoiding taking responsibility for public codebases.
-I've been avoiding leveraging my whole personality.
+Until very recently, I wasn't 'learning to program' in a way that satisfied my needs.
+I was avoiding getting involved.
+I was avoiding taking responsibility for public codebases.
+I was avoiding leveraging my whole personality.
+I was avoiding thinking about my values.

-What have I been doing instead?
-I've been doing tutorials.
-I've been reading books.
-I've been noodling on single code blocks that wil only ever exist on my local machine (and probably not for long) while obsessing over variable names, line lengths, syntax clarity, testability and so on and so forth.
-For the past year, until just recently, programming has been an activity that I've almostly entirely orphaned from what is most real about my heart and personality.
+What was I doing instead?
+I was doing tutorials.
+I was reading books.
+I was noodling on single code blocks that will only ever exist on my local machine (and probably not for long) while obsessing over variable names, line lengths, syntax clarity, testability and so on and so forth.
+For the past year, until just recently, programming was an activity that I almost entirely orphaned from what is most real about me: my values, my personality and my intentions.
 I decided enough is enough.
 It was time to change my approach to programming.

 ##### What I have changed
 Common themes in the changes I made are: